JaneliaSciComp/jacs-cm/docs/MouseLightDeployment.md

 ## Configuration

-Next, create an indentical .env file in both jacs-cm directories.
+Next, create an indentical .env.config file in both jacs-cm directories.
 This file defines the environment (usernames, passwords, etc.) You can copy the template to get started:
 ```
-cp .env.template .env
+cp .env.template .env.config
-vi .env
+vi .env.config
 ```

 At minimum, you must customize the following:
 1. Set `DEPLOYMENT` to **mouselight**.
+2. Setup `REDUNDANT_STORAGE` and `NON_REDUNDANT_STORAGE` to the mounts you used during the operating system installation.
+Alternatively, you can make symbolic links.
-2. Set `HOSTNAME1` and `HOSTNAME2` to the two servers you want to use (i.e. **HOST1** and **HOST2**).
+3. Set `HOST1` and `HOST2` to the two servers you want to use.
-3. Fill in all the unset passwords with >8 character passwords.
+4. Fill in all the unset passwords with >8 character passwords.
 You should only use alphanumeric characters, special characters are not currently supported.
-4. Set a 32-byte secret key for JWT authentication.
+5. Set a 32-byte secret key for JWT authentication.
-5. Set the `WORKSTATION_TAG` to the tag of the Workstation codebase you want to build and deploy, e.g. **8.0**.
+6. Set the `WORKSTATION_TAG` to the tag of the Workstation codebase you want to build and deploy, e.g. **8.0**.
-6. Set `WORKSTATION_BUILD_VERSION` to a branded version number, e.g. **8.0-JRC** for deploying version 8.0 at Janelia Research Campus.
+7. Set `WORKSTATION_BUILD_VERSION` to a branded version number, e.g. **8.0-JRC** for deploying version 8.0 at Janelia Research Campus.

 ## Filesystem Initialization

 Now you can initialize the filesystem (on both systems).
-Ensure that your `DATA_DIR` (default: /data), `DB_DIR` (default: /opt/db), `CONFIG_DIR` (default: /opt/config), and `BACKUPS_DIR` (default: /opt/backups) directories are empty and writeable by the user defined by UNAME:GNAME (by default, docker-nobody), and then initialize them.
+Ensure that your `DATA_DIR` (default: /data), `DB_DIR` (default: /opt/db), `CONFIG_DIR` (default: /opt/config), and `BACKUPS_DIR` (default: /opt/backups) directories exist and be written to by your UNAME:GNAME user (by default, docker-nobody), and then initialize them.
 For example:

 ```
-. .env
+. .env.config
 sudo mkdir -p $CONFIG_DIR $DATA_DIR $DB_DIR $BACKUPS_DIR
 sudo chown docker-nobody:docker-nobody $CONFIG_DIR $DATA_DIR $DB_DIR $BACKUPS_DIR
 ./manage.sh init-filesystem